projectara/greybus-spec/source/special.rst

 Greybus SVC Protocol Operation Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The SVC Protocol defines a common set of status values which are embedded in some Operation Response payload fields, and are defined in Table :num:`table-svc-protocol-op-status-values`.

-These status values are used to signal errors related to invalid :ref:`hardware-model-interface-states` during Operation handling which depends on those Interface States having particular values.
+These status values are used to signal errors specific to SVC Protocol.

 .. figtable::
     :nofig: